Content on this page was generated by AI and has not been manually reviewed.

 Which VPN protocols should I care about?

 Important options include WireGuard fast and modern, OpenVPN robust and widely supported, and IKEv2/IPsec good on mobile.
 Many providers offer WireGuard as default for speed and security.
+Edge vpn download guide for Windows macOS Android and iOS: setup, speed, privacy, streaming, and troubleshooting 2026

 How many devices can I protect with one account?